 These Keto Brownies are super fudgy, rich, moist and thick with a chewy center and crispy edges.
-This one bowl recipe is so easy to make with low carb and sugar free ingredients in under 30 minutes.
+This low carb brownie recipe is so easy to make with no sugar and almond flour in under 30 minutes.
 Paleo, gluten free and the perfect way to satisfy that chocolate craving.

 Updated May 2019

 Ever have those days when nothing else will do to satisfy that sweet tooth except for a thick and fudgy brownie?
-If you’re on the hunt for the world’s best keto brownies, this keto brownie recipe happens to our absolute favorite.
+If you’re on the hunt for the world’s best keto brownies, this keto brownie recipe made with almond flour happens to our absolute favorite.

 My husband is a self-proclaimed chocoholic and grew up on box mix brownies.
 Over the years, I’ve tested out at least 20 of the best brownie recipes and am always trying to come up with a sugar-free version that taste just like a regular brownie.

 What I love about this homemade brownie recipe is that they are super rich, fudgy with the perfect crispy edges that just melt in your mouth.